 The grant application is closed.

 We are committed to safety for our employees and the communities we serve.
 Wisconsin Public Service Foundation, our charitable giving arm, is supporting local public safety response agencies with the Safety – It's Worth The Energy grant.
-The grant was established in 2015, and $10,000 is awarded each year.
+The grant was established in 2015.

 - All organizations must provide emergency response services in our service area.